 - In John C. Wright's The Phoenix Exultant, Atkins comments that since Phaethon and Daphne survived, he gets to file a report of no civilian casualties.

 - Harry Potter.
 During an interrogation, Goyle is holding Neville in a very tight chokehold, suffocating him.
 Snape calmly tells him to loosen his grip, as if Neville dies, Snape will be stuck with a lot of paperwork and will be forced to mention his death to any future employer.

 - Modern Warfare.
 One level has Griggs taken hostage by enemy troops.
 When you save him, he jokingly says that he believed that your squad had decided to leave him.
-Price responds with a "That was my first thought, but your arse had all the C4."
+Price mentions that he considered it, but saved him because his "arse had all the C4."

 - In Freelancer, as Trent and the other survivors of the Freeport 7 disaster arrive on Manhattan, a medical crew carry one of the survivors, Sam Lonnigan, out of the transport on a stretcher:

 Trent: Make sure he lives!
 He owes me a million credits.